marmelab/react-admin/README.md

 export default PostCreate;
 ```

+## Configuring your REST flavor

+REST isn't a standard, so it's impossible to make a REST client library that will work for all REST backends.
+Admin-on-rest deals with this problem by letting you specify how the data structure used for the admin translates to the data from your REST backend.

 ## Side Effects

 The library makes no assumption on the side effect library you want to use; but provides examples for redux-saga.

-The side effects expected by rest-admin are AJAX calls to the REST backend(s), and redirects.
+The side effects expected by admin-on-rest are AJAX calls to the REST backend(s), and redirects.
 They must respond to the following actions:

 * CRUD_GET_LIST => CRUD_GET_LIST_SUCCESS
 * CRUD_GET_ONE => CRUD_GET_ONE_SUCCESS